LebedevSergeyVach/SerphantomApplication/README.md

 The backend is written in [python](https://www.python.org).
 Frontend is written using [bootstrap](https://getbootstrap.com).

 This site hosts programs and applications for Windows and Android.
-Any user of the site can use the necessary programs or applications.
+Any user of the site can download the necessary programs or applications.
 This site is written on pure enthusiasm.

 ___